-We are all glued to our screens at the moment as to whether Scotland will vote in favour of becoming an independent nation on Thursday 18th September (those reading this after the vote will realise I am writing this before the result).
-I understand the arguments in favour of Scotland becoming independent of Westminster, given Scotland is one of the wealthiest countries in the world, it wants to manage its own money.
+We are all glued to our screens at the moment as to whether Scotland will vote in favor of becoming an independent nation on Thursday 18th September (those reading this after the vote will realize I am writing this before the result).
+I understand the arguments in favor of Scotland becoming independent of Westminster, given Scotland is one of the wealthiest countries in the world, it wants to manage its own money.

-Those who are vehemently in favour of Scotland remaining in the Union as they have done for 300 yrs+, fear the loss of commercial investment and the thousands of jobs those employers will relocate into England; the inevitable problems of being part of the shared NHS and the list goes on.
+Those who are vehemently in favor of Scotland remaining in the Union as they have done for 300 yrs+, fear the loss of commercial investment, and the thousands of jobs those employers will relocate into England; the inevitable problems of being part of the shared NHS and the list goes on.

 This blog is not actually intended as a political debate- you will be pleased to know……

 Indeed, the analogy of the Scottish referendum leads me on to the topic:

 In other words, should recruitment consultants be encouraged to run their desks independently as a P+L that they are responsible for?